andrecoghi/SurveyMonkey/README.md

 ## Used Technologies

-Spring Boot 2 used is as a runner.
-Only question-service application uses Spring Boot 1.5.15.
-This is done to support swagger with spring-rest-data-api.
-As of now, swagger does not support Spring Boot 2 with spring-data-rest: https://github.com/springfox/springfox/issues/2298

 Spring Boot 2 is used as a runner.
 The only application which uses Spring Boot 1.5.15 is the question-service application.
-This is done to support swagger with spring-rest-data-api.
-As of now, swagger does not support Spring Boot 2 with spring-data-rest: https://github.com/springfox/springfox/issues/2298
+This is done to support swagger with spring-data-rest.
+As of now, swagger does not support Spring Boot 2 with spring-data-rest.
+Here is why: *https://github.com/springfox/springfox/issues/2298*

 In addition to this, below technologies are used:
 - JPA and H2 in-memory database for storing and retrieving data